Kusadasi Travel Guide

 Holiday activities

-Kusadasi's clean, sandy beaches are the main attraction for holidaymakers, whether simply for sunbathing and swimming, or for indulging in a myriad of watersports that are on offer through local operators at the numerous beach clubs.
-Ladies Beach has a long stretch of golden sand that's backed by a bustling promenade lined with restaurants and cafes.
-Long Beach and Kustar Beach are further from the centre of Kusadasi and are a little quieter.
+Kusadasi's clean, sandy beaches are the main draw for holidaymakers, offering opportunities for sunbathing, swimming or indulging in a variety of water sports through local operators at beach clubs.
+Ladies Beach, with its long stretch of golden sand, is backed by a bustling promenade lined with restaurants and cafes.
+Long Beach and Kustur Beach, further from the town centre, offer a quieter atmosphere for those seeking more tranquility.

-Away from the water, active holidaymakers can indulge in a horseback trip, or head off on a jeep safari to get down and dirty on muddy nature trails in nearby Dilek Peninsula National Park.
-The surrounding region of Anatolia is crammed with interesting historical and archaeological sites and dozens of excursions are available for visitors to explore these, most famously the ruins of the ancient city of Ephesus.
+Away from the water, active holidaymakers can enjoy horseback riding or embark on a jeep safari to explore muddy nature trails in the nearby Dilek Peninsula National Park.
+The region of Anatolia is rich in historical and archaeological sites, with dozens of excursions available for those wanting to explore these ancient wonders.
+The ruins of Ephesus are the most famous, but many other sites in the area are equally captivating.

 Any negatives?

-Kusadasi's beaches become extremely crowded during the height of the summer season.
-Touts outside restaurants and bars can be annoying.
+Kusadasi's beaches can become extremely crowded during the height of the summer season, making it harder to find a quiet spot.
+Touts outside restaurants and bars can also be a bit of an annoyance, so visitors should be prepared for this common aspect of Turkish tourist destinations.